Fantasy Cities and the Important Buildings They Have, Part 2

 •

 Armor shops are in all fantasy cities.
-This one has dark gray walls, a brown trim and a blue shield above the brown door and atop the shop.
+This one of many fantasy armor shops has dark gray walls, a brown trim and a blue shield above the brown door and atop the shop.
 The shield above the door is just decorative but the one atop the shop says Daio's Armor & Swords.
 Behind the shop is grassland and some hills and a lake.
 Above them is a blue sky with some white clouds.

 When it comes to weaponry, armor shops focus on swords or others like mace clubs.
 They also offer bow-and-arrows and knives.
 Basically, any non-magic weapon the adventurer needs to ensure he survives his journey.